L214: Charal

 In September 2008, L214 investigated the Charal slaughterhouse in Metz (Moselle).
 This hidden camera investigation was led by an activist from the association hired by the firm Charal as a slaughterhouse worker.
 According to the association, two previous applications for visiting were refused, by an e-mail in which the Charal company declares having "made animal protection a central and specific part of their quality policy".
 The filmed investigation shows bovine slaughter which "do not respect the operative regulation and lead to untenable death" according to the association.
 The Minister of Agriculture, Bruno Le Maire was "shocked" by the pictures showing animals seeming to recover consciousness before and during being bled.
 L214 lodged a complaint against Charal Company in September 2009 about cruelty to animals.
 Charal wants L214 to remove the video from their websites, complains about violation of their site, and challenges charges by the association, denouncing "an assembly with false and partisan commentaries, whose only aim is to shock and make meat consumers feel guilty."

 Bigard

-For 4 months starting in February 2021, an L214 activist applied as a sanitary inspector position with the Bigard French food processing industrial group with no qualifications for the position, following a January, 2021 job offer.
-He soon got a job interview during which he answered affirmatively when asked about his ability to withstand the sight of blood, and was hired in mid-February.
-All his training for that position happened on the job.
+For four months starting in February 2021, an L214 activist worked as a sanitary inspector with the Bigard French food processing industrial group with no qualifications for the position, following a January 2021 job offer.
+He had easily got a job interview during which he answered affirmatively when asked about his ability to withstand the sight of blood and had been taken on in mid-February.
+All his training took place on the job.